Kinto/kinto/docs/configuration.rst

 Environment variables
 =====================

-In order to ease deployment or testing strategies, cliquet reads settings from environment variables, in addition to ``.ini`` files.
+In order to ease deployment or testing strategies, *Cliquet* reads settings from environment variables, in addition to ``.ini`` files.

 For example, ``cliquet.storage_backend`` is read from environment variable